Advanced Light Microscopy & Image Analysis Core

 To fulfill its mission, the NIDDK ALMIAC provides these resources:

-- Liaison to equipment outside NIDDK ALMIAC, when the ALMIAC does not have the optimal equipment.
+- Connection to resources outside NIDDK ALMIAC, when the ALMIAC does not have the optimal equipment.
 Almost always when this situation arises, the equipment can be found elsewhere on the NIH Bethesda campus.

 If you work at NIDDK and wish to use ALMIAC resources, please contact Jeff Reece.